MIKROBIOLOGI

 §Basidiomycota

-Have septate hyphae asexual conidiospores
+Have septate hyphae, asexual conidiospores

-basidiospores.
+Have sexual basidiospores.
 Basidiospores are formed externally on a base pedestal called a basidium

-*How do we identify molds in the lab?
+How do we identify molds in the

 §Based on type of hyphae (septate versus non-septate)